LeahStevens/sql_assignment/Doc/user_stories.md

   Acceptance Criteria:
   * Prints out top 5 countries we import from.
   * Prints out top 5 countries we export to.

 **Case 3**

-As an American who wants to know how many goods we import from China.
+As an American who wants to change how many goods we import from China.
-I want to get the exact numbers for my pro "Made in America" campaign.
+I want to update the exact numbers for my pro "Made in America" campaign.
-In order to know how best to incite public outrage.
+In order to show the progress we are making.

-  Usage: ./import_export stats "China"
+  Usage: ./import_export update "China"

   Acceptance Criteria:
   * Prints out the amount of goods we import from China
-  * Prints out total goods we import, then can calculate from there.
+  * Asks for new data.
+  * Uploads new data into exports and imports by Country.

 **Case 4**

 As an International Spy who wants to control the flow of information.
-I want to update and delete the current records on imports and exports.
+I want to delete the current records on imports and exports.
 In order to hide how much business our countries do with each other.

-  Usage: ./import_export add "Countries"
   Usage: ./import_export delete "Countries"

   Acceptance Criteria:
   * Deletes data out of exports or imports by Country.
-  * Uploads new data into exports and imports  by Country.

 **Case 5**